Solda1219/ReactCross-game/README.md

-# ReactCross-game
+# react-cross-game
-This is dol game made using React.
+This is doldoli game

+This uses useContext, useReducer, React.memo() and so on of Reac Hooks.